 Some investigators have more specifically identified possible causative agents.
-One study of herbicide applicators reports an 8-fold increase in risk of succumbing to MM.40 The phenoxy herbicides are implicated in this excess risk,41 an association that should not be surprising since the malignancy is closely related to lymphoma.
-Chlorinated insecticides are also associated with increased risk for MM in another study.42
+One study of herbicide applicators reports an 8-fold increase in risk of succumbing to MM.
+The phenoxy herbicides are implicated in this excess risk, 41 an association that should not be surprising since the malignancy is closely related to lymphoma.
+Chlorinated insecticides are also associated with increased risk for MM in another study.
+12

 Increased occurrence of a rare disease is often more obvious to researchers than a similar rise in the rate of a common illness.
 The latter tends to get "washed out" among the large numbers of expected cases.
-Hairy Cell Leukemia (HCL) is so rare that multiple recent reports linking it with pesticide exposure raise great interest.^{43,44} One study specifically associates organophosphates with HCL.45
+Hairy Cell Leukemia (HCL) is so rare that multiple recent reports linking it with pesticide exposure raise great interest.
+As One study specifically associates organophosphates with HCL.

-Myeloid leukemia and Myelodysplastic Syndrome (MDS) have been associated with occupational exposure to pesticides.^{46,47} One case-control study finds significant associations between occupational exposure to pesticides and both acute myeloid and lymphoid leukemia.48 Review of recent Cancer Registry of Central California data shows correlation of the herbicides 2,4-D and atrazine and the pesticide captan with leukemia among Hispanic males.49 One cohort study of a group of gardeners known to have been highly exposed to pesticides reveals a nearly 3-fold increased risk for chronic lymphocytic leukemia,50 an illness for which few possible causes have been proposed.
+Myeloid leukemia and Myelodysplastic Syndrome (MDS) have been associated with occupational exposure to pesticides.
+46.47 One case-control study finds significant associations between occupational exposure to pesticides and both acute myeloid and lymphoid leukemia.
+48 Review of recent Cancer Registry of Central California data shows correlation of the herbicides 2,4-D and atrazine and the pesticide captan with leukemia among Hispanic males.
+49 One cohort study of a group of gardeners known to have been highly exposed to pesticides reveals a nearly 3-fold increased risk for chronic lymphocytic leukemia, 50 an illness for which few possible causes have been proposed.

 As with NHL, development of Soft Tissue Sarcomas (STS) as a function of pesticide exposure is widely studied and frequently correlated.
-While some studies reveal a simple association with gardening or farming,^{51,52} many show a more specific association with the phenoxy herbicides^{53,54} or with a combination of exposure to phenoxy herbicides and the pesticide contaminant TCDD.55
+While some studies reveal a simple association with gardening or farming, 51.52 many show a more specific association with the phenoxy herbicides 53.54 or with a combination of exposure to phenoxy herbicides and the pesticide contaminant TCDD.
+55

-Occupational exposure to phenoxy herbicides and/or chlorophenol is repeatedly linked to STS.^{56,57,58} In one of the most detailed investigations of any tumor/pesticide association, one case-control study of workers with STS derived odds ratios for exposure to three major pesticide-classes-phenoxy herbicides, chlorophenols, and dioxins.
-The odds of contracting STS after exposure to any phenoxy herbicide was approximately ten times higher than for non-exposed controls; to the class comprising 2,4-dichlorophenoxyacetic acid, 2,4,5-trichlorophenoxyacetic acid, and 4-chloro-2-methylphenoxyacetic acid and to any chlorinated dibenzodioxin or furan, nearly six; and to 2,3,7,8-tetrachlorodibenzo-p-dioxin, greater than five.59
+Occupational exposure to phenoxy herbicides and/or chlorophenol is repeatedly linked to STS.
+56.57.58 In one of the most detailed investigations of any tumor/pesticide association, one case-control study of workers with STS derived odds ratios for exposure to three major pesticide-classes-phenoxy herbicides, chlorophenols, and dioxins.
+The odds of contracting STS after exposure to any phenoxy herbicide was approximately ten times higher than for non-exposed controls; to the class comprising 2,4-dichlorophenoxyacetic acid, 2,4.5-trichlorophenoxyacetic acid, and 4-chloro-2-methylphenoxyacetic acid and to any chlorinated dibenzodioxin or furan, nearly six; and to 2,3,7,8-tetrachlorodibenzo-p-dioxin, greater than five.
+59

-While elevated risk for skin cancer and cancer of the lip is repeatedly associated with farming,^{60,61,62,63} ultraviolet light exposure may be a more likely causative factor than pesticides.
-Therefore, observation of an association between one specific type of skin cancer-Bowen's disease-and the manufacture of paraquat64 is of interest because the paraquat-associated skin cancers demonstrate DNA abnormalities which differ from sunlight-induced skin cancers.
+While elevated risk for skin cancer and cancer of the lip is repeatedly associated with farming, outless, ultraviolet light exposure may be a more likely causative factor than pesticides.
+Therefore, observation of an association between one specific type of skin cancer-Bowen's disease-and the manufacture of paraquat is of interest because the paraquat-associated skin cancers demonstrate DNA abnormalities which differ from sunlight-induced skin cancers.

-The age-adjusted incidence of primary tumors of the Central Nervous System (CNS) (particularly astrocytomas, including the rapidly progressive glioblastoma multiforme as well as the benign meningiomas) appears to have increased by 50-100% over the past several decades, with greatest increase among the elderly.^{65,66,67} Studies also show increased occurrence of high-grade neuroepithelial tumors, lymphoma, and other primary CNS tumors of 5-13%^{68,69} per annum in the elderly.
-Some observers attribute the apparent increase to the availability of computerized tomography,70 but disproportionate increase in certain histologic types,71 parallel increases in mortality,72 and studies that show diagnostic
+The age-adjusted incidence of primary tumors of the Central Nervous System (CNS) (particularly astrocytomas, including the rapidly progressive glioblastoma multiforme as well as the benign meningiomas) appears to have increased by 50-100% over the past several decades, with greatest increase among the elderly.
+Studies also show increased occurrence of high-grade neuroepithelial tumors, lymphoma, and other primary CNS tumors of 5-13% per annum in the elderly.
+Some observers attribute the apparent increase to the availability of computerized tomography.
+Utility that show diagnostic